cse110-sp23-group5/cse110-sp23-group5/specs/adrs/0003-horoscope-prompt-database.md

 ## Context and Problem Statement

-{Describe the context and problem statement, e.g., in free form using two to three sentences or in the form of an illustrative story.
- You may want to articulate the problem in form of a question and add links to collaboration boards or issue management systems.}
+We decided to store our prompts in the form of JSON files.
+This allows us to not be reliant on external APIs (see [ADR-0002 Extrenal API Integration](0002-external-api-integration.md)).
+The next step is to figure out the generation of the various responses and come up with unique answers.

 <!-- This is an optional element.
 Feel free to remove. -->
 ## Decision Drivers